 How Fast is Your Site? – Where to Find Your Page Speed Score One of the best places to discover your page speed score is a web tool called GT Metrix.
-This tool will give you two different speed scores, including YSlow and PageSpeed.
-To use GT Metrix, visit their website, enter your URL in the large field, and then click “Analyze.”
+This tool will give you two different speed scores, YSlow and PageSpeed.
+To use GT Metrix, visit their website, enter your URL in the large field, and click “Analyze.”

 After the tool is done scanning your site, it’ll spit out a few different scores.